skypjack/entt/docs/md/meta.md

 long as they are numeric.
 It doesn't matter if they are generated at runtime, at compile-time or with custom functions.

-However, the examples in the following sections are all based on the `hashed_string` class as provided by this library.
+That being said, the examples in the following sections are all based on the `hashed_string` class as provided by this library.
 Therefore, where an identifier is required, it's likely that a user defined literal is used as
 follows: